alexgutscher26/MonitorFlow/README.md

 🎁 Additional Features coming soon!
 Keep an eye on updates.

 ## To-Do Features

 Here are some planned features for PingPanda:

-- [x] Complete User Authentication System using Clerk (Sign-up, Login, Session Management).
+- [✅] Complete User Authentication System using Clerk (Sign-up, Login, Session Management).
-- [x] Basic Event Dashboard with a real-time feed of events.
+- [✅] Basic Event Dashboard with a real-time feed of events.
-- [x] Discord Notifications for real-time updates.
+- [✅] Discord Notifications for real-time updates.
-- [x] Stripe Integration for handling payments and PRO plan purchases.
+- [✅] Stripe Integration for handling payments and PRO plan purchases.
-- [x] User Profiles for storing and managing user-specific event data.
+- [✅] User Profiles for storing and managing user-specific event data.
-- [] API for External Event Integrations (e.g., integrate with external services to send event data).
+- [ ] API for External Event Integrations (e.g., integrate with external services to send event data).
-- [] Dark Mode for better user experience.
+- [ ] Dark Mode for better user experience.
-- [] Event Logs that allow users to review and manage historical event data.
+- [ ] Event Logs that allow users to review and manage historical event data.
-- [] Customizable Event Alerts where users can set up personalized event triggers.
+- [ ] Customizable Event Alerts where users can set up personalized event triggers.
-- [] User Roles (e.g., Admin, User, Guest) with permission-based access.
+- [ ] User Roles (e.g., Admin, User, Guest) with permission-based access.
-- [] Analytics Dashboard with graphs and stats for event trends.
+- [ ] Analytics Dashboard with graphs and stats for event trends.
-- [] Multi-language Support to reach a global audience.
+- [ ] Multi-language Support to reach a global audience.

 ## Project Overview